-As we narrowed the list we asked the same question face to face with the managers and continued to de-select candidates that were felt to not be ready for the leadership-development process.
+As we better understood we asked the same question face to face with the managers and continued to evolve our process.

-With the responses because we had an idea of the skilled-knowledge needed and some idea of the future of the organization and its present needs we were able to be selective and better match the current organizational needs with the future needs.
+With the responses because we had an idea of the skilled-knowledge needed and some idea of the future of the organization and its present needs we were able to better match the current organizational needs with the future needs.

-Armed now with the needed Skilled-Knowledge and a Selection Process that supplied us with ~150 potential managerial-leaders, we kept on focusing on what is working and what the next steps will be…
+Armed now with the needed Skilled-Knowledge and a Selection Process that supplied us with ~150 potential managerial-leaders, we kept on focusing on what is working and next steps …

 What do you think?